-Guide to Moving to France: How to Set Up Visas, Bank Accounts, Rental Agreements, and Utilities
+Guide to Moving to France: How to Set Up Visas, Bank Accounts, Housing & Utilities

-Moving to France?Start utility service (electricity, gas, Internet) quickly and hassle-free with Selectra's English-speaking customer service
+Moving to France?Set up your utilities (electricity, gas, Internet) quickly and hassle-free with Selectra's English-speaking customer service

 Moving to France?
 Find out what you need to do to get all the basics set up in our guide.

 Please keep in mind that the information in this article is for informational purposes only.
 Check with your local French consulate for answers to any particular questions or advice.

 You can find detailed information about applying for a Visa for France in this other linked article.

 Whether you intend to come to France for work, studies, or just to live, if you are planning to stay here for the long term (more than three months), you may need to apply for a long-stay visa (visa de long séjour).